 After leaving I found that, since my life had been entirely revolving around the church, I had lost my footing for life in the outside world.
 I didn’t know where to go or what to do—I felt lost and helpless.
 In an effort to find a place that was in line with the Lord’s teachings and could give me sustenance in life, I started going online to listen to famous pastors’ sermons, both from South Korea and abroad.
 I passed three months this way.
 I also got in touch with a missionary from my previous church who had started her own church after graduating from divinity school, but after a period of time that church had become so desolate that she was its only remaining member.
 At the time, I was listening to online sermons and having gatherings with her, but whether it was that pastor who had graduated from divinity school or the famous pastors from across the world, I couldn’t find any enjoyment in their sermons.
 My spiritual life remained devoid of sustenance, so I kept on searching for a church with the Holy Spirit’s work.

 Three months later I made contact with another church.
 All of their pastors were leading upright lives of poverty and the church members seemed to have faith.
 I felt that their teachings were in line with the Bible, so I started to attend a number of their activities and took on the position of accountant for one of their small groups.
-But after a period of time I discovered that at the beginning and end of every service, they’d always pray in tongues, and they considered speaking in tongues to be the only evidence of havingand having been saved.
+But after a period of time I discovered that at the beginning and end of every service, they’d always pray in tongues, and they considered speaking in tongues to be the only evidence of having the work of the Holy Spirit and having been saved.
 But I didn’t agree at all, because it says in the Bible, in Galatians 5:22–23, “But the fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, faith, Meekness, temperance.”
-My understanding of the Scripture was that understanding and yielding the nine fruits of the Holy Spirit in your life was pure faith, and only that was evidence of having the work of the Holy Spirit.
+My understanding of the Scripture was that understandingand yielding the nine fruits of the Holy Spirit in your life was pure faith, and only that was evidence of having the work of the Holy Spirit.
 And in services, the pastors were always preaching over and over about really old things without any kind of new light.
 Most of the people in the congregation would nod off during service.
 They were just going through the motions.
 I couldn’t see any of the joy that people should have in worshiping the Lord, and most people were in a negative, downcast state.
 Seeing these services conducted in such a sloppy manner, I thought to myself, “Could the Lord rejoice seeing people just go through the motions in service?
 Would He be happy?
 In service, is the Lord really still with us?”
 That then brought to mind this from the Book of Revelation: “And to the angel of the church of the Laodiceans write; … I know your works, that you are neither cold nor hot: I would you were cold or hot.
 So then because you are lukewarm, and neither cold nor hot, I will spew you out of My mouth.
 Because you say, I am rich, and increased with goods, and have need of nothing; and know not that you are wretched, and miserable, and poor, and blind, and naked” (Revelation 3:14, 15–17).
 Wasn’t the condition of that church just like the church of the Laodiceans?
 The pastors always preached about the same old things, the Lord’s presence and blessings were absent from gatherings, but they were full of rituals and rules.
 The brothers and sisters were neither cold nor hot, so wouldn’t they be spit out of the Lord’s mouth just like lukewarm water?
 Wouldn’t that mean we’d be discarded by the Lord?
 I realized that that church couldn’t meet my spiritual needs either; this left me feeling empty and helpless.
 Looking back on it, I saw that every single one of the churches I had passed through had been the same.
 Everyone was keeping up appearances, going to services, but they completely lacked the work and the guidance of the Holy Spirit.
 I was really in pain.
 My only hope at that time was that the Lord would return soon so that I could gain some life sustenance.
 I also frequently prayed to the Lord: “Oh Lord!
 When will You return?”